-- 1. Formative exams consist of 20 questions and their dates and start times are published in the academic calendar. - 2.
+- 1. Formative exams consist of at least 20 questions and their dates and start times are published in the academic calendar. - 2.
 Formative exams are not cumulative, i.e., the questions are only on material that was covered during the period since the previous exam (or the beginning of the term). - 3.
+Students review the exams in the form of a group discussion in their small groups after the exam - 4.
 There are no make-up exams for the formative exams.